-The excellent snack and confectionary blogger Lindsay over at Eat, Explore, Etc suggested to head straight for the Lindt Atelier to make our chocolate bars first, as they require 45 minutes to cure.
+The excellent snack and confectionery blogger Lindsay over at Eat, Explore, Etc suggested to head straight for the Lindt Atelier to make our special Lindt chocolate bars first, as they require 45 minutes to cure.
 This tip was bang on, as we then took in the rest of the museum, picking up our custom bars on the way out.
 It’s a little way past the initial part of the museum, but use the map they hand you on the way in to make your way straight there.

 Making your own chocolate bar

 I’m going to be honest, this is one of the best parts of the museum.
 In the Lindt Atelier, you can pick up a form and choose what chocolate you would like, and what else you’d like to add.
 You queue up to hand over your forms, and pay about 4€ for each custom bar.
 After, you can watch the chocolatiers make your bar behind glass.
 You have to wait 45 minutes to pick up your chocolate, so now is the time to see the rest of the museum.

 I certainly hadn’t, not in real life.
 There is a whole museum section dedicated to the growing of cocoa, the different types, and what it looks like, but the most interesting bit for me was the little greenhouse with live cocoa plants growing there.
 It’s worth noting that all the information texts are written in German and English, and there are plenty of kid-friendly touching and flap-opening options.